-The portal adopts an approach that is (a) Inclusive with respect to the ideologies of commentators, types of evidence on which the articles are based, policy issues addressed and the technical proficiency of intended audience, (b) Rigorous in ensuring that the policy debates are centred on evidence that is methodologically and analytically sound, and (c) Responsive in allowing for the vast body of evidence that has been generated over several decades of study of the Indian economy to be drawn upon when a particular policy question becomes centre-stage.
+The portal adopts an approach that is (a) Inclusive with respect to the ideologies of commentators, types of evidence on which the posts are based, policy issues addressed, and the technical proficiency of intended audience; (b) Rigorous in ensuring that the policy discussions are centred on evidence that is methodologically and analytically sound, and (c) Responsive in allowing for the vast body of evidence on the Indian economy to be drawn upon when a particular policy question becomes centre-stage.

-Ideas for India was set up in July 2012 by a group of economists interested in Indian growth and development policy, and is funded by the International Growth Centre.
+I4I was set up in July 2012 by a group of economists at the International Growth Centre.
 IGC is jointly directed by the London School of Economics (LSE) and University of Oxford.
 To view a list of all completed IGC India research projects, please click here.

 The views expressed in the posts are solely those of the authors and do not necessarily reflect those of the I4I Editorial Board.